wcrews2web/Web-Programming-Project-2/README.md

 This project is broken up into four main parts (full diagram can be seen in this repository):
   1. Login/Register
   2. Questions (10 in total)
-  3. Winner/Loser page (based on user answers to the questions.
+  3. Winner/Loser page (based on user answers to the questions)
   4. Leaderboard

 This project should satisfy the following criteria as listed in the prompt: